DOUBLE Your Impact Before It’s Too Late!

 Colossians 3:12-14 provides a blueprint for dealing with those little things (and even some of the big ones).
 “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness and patience … and above all these, put on love, which binds everything together in perfect harmony.”

 Despite his best intentions, your husband will make mistakes.
 What should you do when he’s disappointed you or messed up your system?
-Address it.
-With grace.
+Address it with grace.
 No, it’s not easy.
 But God willingly extends His grace and wants to help you deal with the daily frustrations that pop up in even the best of marriages.

-Trust is a gift
+Building trust is a gift

 What if you gave your husband your trust?
 Or opened your heart to the possibility of learning to trust him?
 Father’s Day is coming.
 Trust can be a scary word … or it can be an opportunity to strengthen your marriage and watch God use your gift of trust to challenge your husband to become a more trustworthy man.